caltechlibrary/spreadsheet-humanities-lesson/_episodes/01-format-data.md

 ![multiple-info example](../fig/multiple-info.jpg)

-the problem is that species and sex are in the same field.
-So, if they wanted to look at all of one species or look at different weight distributions by sex, it would be hard to do this using this data setup.
-If instead we put sex and species in different columns, you can see that it would be much easier.
+the problem is that donor and condition are in the same field.
+So, if they wanted to look at all of one donor, or look at different weight distributions by condition, it would be hard to do this using this data setup.
+If instead we put donor and condition in different columns, you can see that it would be much easier.

 ### Columns for variables and rows for observations